airlst/troi-sdk-php/README.md

 ## Contributing

-If you want to contribute to this SDK, you can generate the SDK from the fresh OpenAPI specification using the following
+`/app` folder contains the Laravel Zero console application that is used to generate the SDK.
-command:
+You can use `build` command to download a fresh version of the OpenAPI specification and generate the SDK files in the `/build` folder:

 ```bash
 php application build